Starting up in Berlin

 Around 30% of all German startups are based in Berlin.
 And by far the most venture capital flows to Berlin.
-In 2019, it was 3.68 billion euros in 262 financing rounds.
-According to the EY Start-up-Barometer Germany of January 2020 that is 59% of the total sum invested in German startups.
-The most important area was Fintech with more than 1 billion euros and thus over 80% of the German total.
+In the first half of 2021, 241 startups raised 4.1 billion euros.
+According to the EY Start-up-Barometer of July 2021 that is 54% of the total sum invested in German startups.
+The most important area was Fintech with more than 1.6 billion euros and thus over 83% of the German total in this sector.

 The city attracts young, qualified people from all over the world.
-The high quality of life at comparably low living expenses, the vital scene life and international environment are the reasons for young entrepreneurs to implement their business ideas here.
+The high quality of life with still comparably low living expenses, the lively nightlife, and the international environment are the reasons for young entrepreneurs to grow their business ideas here.
 The starting conditions are advantageous: office and location expenses are still lower than in many other major cities.
 Berlin has the most coworking spaces in Germany, strong networks and numerous business incubators.
-The diversity and creative environment are a major plus: 80 percent of Belin startups agree that the ecosystem benefits from immigration.
+The diversity and creative environment are a major plus: 80 percent of Berlin startups agree that the ecosystem benefits from immigration.
 There are also 50 percent more female founders than in other German cities.

 Turn your idea into a business

-If you’re already at a later stage, we’ve put together a 7-step-plan on how to set up your business in Berlin, containing many helpful links and tips, as well as a guideline to pick the most suitable legal form for your company.
+If you’re already at a later stage, we’ve put together a 7-step-plan on how to set up your business in Berlin containing many helpful links and tips, as well as guideline to picking the most suitable legal form for your company.

 If you have already established your business and are based in one of our Start Alliance Cities, you might also qualify to try out the Berlin market and startup ecosystem for free!
 For information on upcoming programs, please see the Start Alliance website.